-Each class participate in and learn about a character value.
-This involves an adaptation from the Character First program.
+Each class participate in and learn about a This value. involves adaptation from the Character First program.
 The program has been modified to suit our school setting and students.
-In addition to this we have introduced new school mottos which focus on age appropriate values.
+In addition to this we have introduced new school mottos which focus on appropriate values.
 The Junior School is "Shine" and Middle School is "Grow".